MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/whats-the-lifecycle-manager-23h2.md

 In this solution the Azure Stack HCI OS, agents and services, drivers, and firmware are automatically updated.

-Some new agents and services can't be updated outside this approach and availability of those updates depends on the specific feature.
+Some new agents and services can't be updated outside the orchestrator and availability of those updates depends on the specific feature.
 You might need to follow different processes to apply updates depending on the services you use.

 ## Benefits

-Here are the benefits of using this method to update your Azure Stack HCI solution:
+This new approach:

-- It simplifies update management by consolidating update workflows for various components into a single experience.
+- Simplifies update management by consolidating update workflows for various components into a single experience.

-- It keeps the system in a well-tested and optimal configuration.
+- Keeps the system in a well-tested and optimal configuration.

-- It helps avoid downtime and effects on workloads with comprehensive health checks before and during an update.
+- Helps avoid downtime and effects on workloads with comprehensive health checks before and during an update.

-- It improves reliability with automatic retry and the remediation of known issues.
+- Improves reliability with automatic retry and the remediation of known issues.

 - Whether managed locally or via the Azure portal, the common back-end drives a consistent experience.